nipreps/fmripost-aroma/docs/outputs.rst

 a directory of derivatives (``sub-<label>/``) and a visual report (``sub-<label>.html``) are generated.
 The log directory contains `citation boilerplate`_ text.
-``dataset_description.json`` is a metadata file in which fMRIPrep records metadata recommended by the BIDS standard.
+``dataset_description.json`` is a metadata file in which fMRIPost-AROMA records metadata recommended by the BIDS standard.

 This layout, now the default, may be explicitly specified with the ``--output-layout bids`` command-line option.
-For compatibility with versions of fMRIPrep prior to 21.0, the `legacy layout`_ is available via ``--output-layout legacy``.
+For compatibility with versions of fMRIPost-AROMA prior to 21.0, the `legacy layout`_ is available via ``--output-layout legacy``.

 Processing level
 ----------------
-As of version 23.2.0, fMRIPrep supports three levels of derivatives:
+As of version 23.2.0, fMRIPost-AROMA supports three levels of derivatives:

 * ``--level minimal``: This processing mode aims to produce the smallest working directory and output dataset possible, while enabling all further